bookchainio/steem-whitepaper/nl-NL/SteemWhitePaper.md

 ## Reddit Scale

 Steem is capable of handling a larger userbase than Reddit.
-In 2015 Reddit's 8.7 million users generated an average of 23 comments per second<sup id="fnref:13"><a href="#fn:13" class="footnote-ref">13</a></sup> , with an average of 83 comments per year per user.
+In 2015 Reddit's 8.7 million users generated an average of 23 comments per second[^13] , with an average of 83 comments per year per user.
 There were 73 million top-level posts, for an average of 2 new posts per second.
 There were about 7 billion up votes creating an average voting rate of 220 votes per second.
 All told, if Reddit were operating on a blockchain it would require an average of 250 transactions per second.

-To achieve this industry-leading performance, Steem has borrowed lessons learned from the LMAX Exchange<sup id="fnref:14"><a href="#fn:14" class="footnote-ref">14</a></sup>, which is able to process 6 million transactions per second.
+To achieve this industry-leading performance, Steem has borrowed lessons learned from the LMAX Exchange[^14], which is able to process 6 million transactions per second.
 Among these lessons are the following key points:

 1. Keep everything in memory.
 2. Keep the core business logic in a single thread.